SAP/project-kb/README.md

 Use](http://cve.mitre.org/about/termsofuse.html) for more information.
 See also [this notice](NOTICE.txt).

-## Features

-- Creation of vulnerability statements
-- Retrieval and reconciliation of statement from multiple repositories, based on user-specified policies
-- Export to arbitrary formats with the built-in templating engine

 ## Requirements

 None, the `kaybee` binary is self-contained.
 Binary versions for Windows, Linux, MacOS are available for [download](https://github.com/SAP/project-kb/releases).

-## Limitations
+## Limitations and Known Issues

 This project is work-in-progress.
 The vulnerability knowledge base only contains information about vulnerabilities in Java and Python open source components.

-## Known Issues

 The list of current issues is available [here](https://github.com/SAP/project-kb/issues).

 Feel free to open a new issue if you think you found a bug or if you have a feature request.

 ## How to obtain support